dinuka20021225/sakkuwa/README.md

 # Sakkuwa

-Expenz is a Flutter application designed to help users track their expenses and incomes efficiently.
+Sakkuwa is a Flutter application designed to help users track their expenses and incomes efficiently.
 With its user-friendly interface and robust features, managing your finances becomes hassle-free.

 ## Features
 * Expense Tracking: Record your expenses and incomes effortlessly.